gracewm/assignment/project/CodeBook.md

    fBodyGyroJerkMag-mean,
    fBodyGyroJerkMag-std

-After merging subject, activity, and feature data sets, a new data set, allData was formulated with 68 variables.
+After merging subject, activity, and features data sets, a new data set, allData was formulated with 68 variables.
 The 68 variable names are added as column names to the data set.
-The tidy data set, finalData was formulated from allData, with the average of each variable for each activity and each subject.
+The tidy data set (finalData) was formulated from allData with the average of each variable for each activity and each subject.

 allData has 10299 obs. of  68 variables, while finalData has 180 obs. of 68 variables.